Vyral/sean-zanganeh-blog/_posts/2024-10-03-the-biggest-misconception-about-keller-williams.md

 There’s a common misconception about Keller Williams that we need to clear up—it’s not just a company for new agents.
 While Keller Williams does offer extensive training and resources for agents starting their real estate careers, it’s also a home for some of the most experienced professionals in the industry.

-As Palmer Francis, Head of Growth at Keller Williams in Del Mar and Carmel Valley, points out, **Keller Williams has a well-balanced mix of both new agents and tenured professionals, including nationwide mega teams.** These mega teams are proof that seasoned agents can thrive within Keller Williams' supportive environment, using the tools and systems provided to grow their businesses on a large scale.
+As Palmer Francis, Head of Growth at Keller Williams in Del Mar and Carmel Valley, points out, **Keller Williams has a well-balanced mix of both new agents and tenured professionals, including nationwide mega teams.** These mega teams are proof that seasoned agents can thrive within Keller Williams’ supportive environment, using the tools and systems provided to grow their businesses on a large scale.

 {% include pullquote.html %}

-Whether you're new to the industry or running a successful team, there’s a place for you at Keller Williams.
+Whether you’re new to the industry or running a successful team, there’s a place for you at Keller Williams.
 If you have any questions, feel free to contact us by calling 858-345-9040.
 We look forward to hearing from you!